 Latest News

-150 people participated in this year's Scottish Botanists’ Conference, held at the Royal Botanic Garden Edinburgh on 5 November.
+150 people participated in the 2022 Scottish Botanists’ Conference, held at the Royal Botanic Garden Edinburgh on 5th November.
 Click the link for recordings of the talks & more...

-Jim McIntosh retired in December 2022 after 18 years as BSBI Scottish Officer - we thank him and wish him well.
+Jim McIntosh retired in December 2022 after a remarkable 18 years as BSBI Scottish Officer - we thank you for your phenomenal work and wish you all the best for an enjoyable and fulfilling retirement!

 Scotland Officer

-Matt Harding takes over from Jim McIntosh as Scotland Officer in December 2022.
+Matt Harding has taken over from Jim McIntosh as Scotland Officer in December 2022.

 Address: Royal Botanic Garden Edinburgh, 20a Inverleith Row, Edinburgh EH3 5LR